kessotolo/ConversationalCommerce/frontend/docs/ONBOARDING.md

 Our conversational engine is trained on real African chat data, supports local dialects, and is always improving to make commerce feel as natural and trustworthy as chatting with a friend or local vendor.

+## WhatsApp NLP Cart Management ✅ VERIFIED

+We've successfully implemented multi-tenant WhatsApp NLP cart management that meets our core requirements:

+- **Seller's Own WhatsApp Numbers**: Each seller uses their own WhatsApp number for customer interactions
+- **No Web Chat Interface**: Fully implemented through WhatsApp without requiring a web chat interface
+- **Multi-Tenant Support**: Messages correctly route to the appropriate seller based on receiving number
+- **Natural Language Commands**: Successfully processes cart operations through natural language
+- **Seamless Integration**: Uses the existing NLP pipeline for intent recognition and cart management

+As a new developer, here's what you need to know:

+1. The implementation uses a webhook endpoint in `/backend/app/api/v1/endpoints/whatsapp.py`
+2. Tenant identification happens through the WhatsApp number that receives the message
+3. Messages are processed through our existing NLP pipeline in the conversation module
+4. Responses are sent back through the seller's WhatsApp number using Twilio
+5. Complete documentation is available in `/frontend/docs/WHATSAPP_NLP.md`

 ## Architecture Overview

 The ConversationalCommerce frontend follows a **modular monolith architecture**.
 This means: